WebOrigami/docs/content/model.md

 ---
 title: The Content/Transformation model
 subtitle: How to think about making a site
+area: home
 ---

 The Content/Transformation conceptual model forms the basis for Origami, but is general and you can use it anywhere.

 This is background reading.
-If you’d prefer to jump straight in, try the [blog tutorial](tutorial.html) or read about [expressions](expressions.html).
+If you’d prefer to jump straight in, try the [blog tutorial](/language/tutorial.html) or read about [expressions](/language/expressions.html).

 ## Introduction